Who we are

 How long we keep your personal information

-We will keep your personal information for as long as you are a customer of CISI.
-After you stop being a customer, we may keep your data for one of these reasons:
+We will keep your personal information for as long as you are a customer and/or member of CISI.
+After you stop being a customer and/or member, we may keep your data for one of these reasons:

 - To respond to any questions or complaints